-That's it for today.
+Today was a pretty big day in geek.
 Did I miss anything?
-Let me know in the comments.
+If so, let me know in the comments.